Soubi8/DevOps_online_Vinnytsia_2022Q1Q2/m4/task4.1/readme.md

 ![Screenshot19](https://github.com/Soubi8/DevOps_online_Vinnytsia_2022Q1Q2/blob/main/m4/task4.1/Screenshots/19.jpg)

 ### 3. Master the skills of navigating the file system using relative and absolute paths.
 How can you go back to your home directory from anywhere in the filesystem?
 Familiarized myself with the absolute and relative paths, navigated through the system using `cd` command.
-In order to go to the user's home folder, I found two ways:
+In order to go to the user's home folder, I found two ways: `cd ~`, `cd /home/max`.
-a) `cd ~`
-b) `cd /home/max`

 ![Screenshot20](https://github.com/Soubi8/DevOps_online_Vinnytsia_2022Q1Q2/blob/main/m4/task4.1/Screenshots/20.jpg)